djpapzin/malawi-rag-sql-chatbot/README.md

 ### Frontend Components

-The frontend of Dwizani uses a lightweight, server-side rendered approach:
+The frontend of Dziwani uses a lightweight, server-side rendered approach:

 - **Technology Stack**:
   - HTML with Jinja2 Templates